-In many cases, separate regions provided the same or slightly alternative projects as those evaluated within the BWFS, State-federal feasibility studies, or other regional plans.
+In many cases, separate regions provided the same or slightly alternative projects as those evaluated within the BWFSs, State-federal feasibility studies, or other regional plans.
 Adjustments were made to avoid double-counting and ensure that the most recent information was included in the 2017 refined SSIA portfolio.
 For example, deference was given to the State-federal feasibility studies for a large portion of the regional proposed urban improvement cost estimates because they are commonly performed with a standardized level of effort and methodology.
 In general, the RFMPs provided the majority of the cost estimates for rural and small community management actions.

-3.1.4 OMRR&R Workgroup and Technical Memorandum
+3.1.4 Operation, Maintenance, Repair, Replacement and Rehabilitation Workgroup and Technical Memorandum

-An OMRR&R workgroup was convened to identify true long-term OMRR&R costs over a 50-year time horizon in the SPFC planning area.
-The workgroup developed cost estimates based on reviewing a variety of sources and input received from DWR staff, LMA representatives, and regional stakeholders/ and experts.
+An operation, maintenance, repair, replacement and rehabilitation (OMRR&R) workgroup was convened to identify true long-term OMRR&R costs over a 50-year time horizon in the SPFC planning area.
+The OMRR&R workgroup developed cost estimates based on reviewing a variety of sources and input received from DWR staff, LMA representatives, regional stakeholders, and experts.
 Projected OMRR&R costs identified by this workgroup focus on future ongoing annual maintenance and repair, rehabilitation, and replacement needs.
-Although discussed in the TM, the workgroup's cost estimates do not account for necessary deferred maintenance and repairs required to address known design deficiencies.
+Although discussed in the OMRR&R TM, the workgroup's cost estimates do not account for necessary deferred maintenance and repairs required to address known design deficiencies (DWR, 2017a).
 The workgroup focused instead on the true cost of long-term OMRR&R throughout the SPFC moving into the future after deferred maintenance is completed.
 Other key efforts supporting the CVFPP, such as the RFMPs, address needed deferred maintenance and repairs.
-DWR's flood project inspections and Flood System Repair Project (FSRP) also provided information on deferred maintenance and repair needs to supplement what was described in the RFMPs.
+DWR's flood project inspections and Flood System Repair Project (FSRP) also provided information on deferred maintenance and repairs needs to supplement what was described in the RFMPs.
 These efforts collectively identified solutions to address deferred maintenance and repairs in support of a more resilient flood management system.